-Introduction to EPS Recycling
+All About EPS Recycling

-EPS is among most hotly debated materials when it comes to recycling.
+EPS is among the most hotly debated materials when it comes to recycling.
 The material itself, composed mainly of air, is highly versatile, effective in reducing product damage, and cheap.
 But those same properties make it costly to recycle because it takes up a lot of space.

-What is EPS?
+What Is EPS?

 There are two types of EPS: expanded and extruded polystyrene.
 Polystyrene itself is a form of plastic, a polymer that can be extruded (think Styrofoam®) or expanded.

-The food service industry is a major user of this product, which makes strong, protective and insulating trays, cups and containers.
+The food service industry is a major user of this product, which makes strong, protective, and insulating trays, cups, and containers.
 These properties also allow it to be a preferred packaging material for product protection in shipping.

 Density is not the only issue, though.
 Cleanliness has been an ongoing problem in EPS recycling.
 The material must be free of any contaminants before being compressed, or it creates quality issues for future end users.